Arlodotexe/windows-interact/README.md

 ```

 #### Get the mute state of the current input device
-This 99% accurate due to the math required behind the scenes
 ```javascript
 Win.get.audioDevices.input.mute(function(result) {
     console.log(result); // Mute state of the current default device